The Live Forevers are perennial plants with star-shaped flowers and coarse toothed leaves. This is a short erect plant, up to 2 feet high.

 Below: Pink flowers appear in compact heads, each petal has pointed spreading tips; there are 10 stamens with reddish anthers.
 Seeds are seldom produced

-Notes: Eloise Butler first introduced Live Forever to the Garden in 1910 with a planting on Oct.
-21st with plants obtained in the vicinity of Cedar Ave and 21st St. in Minneapolis.
-Martha Crone first planted it in 1933, then again in 1935 and '36 and when she was developing the Upland Garden, in 1952 and '53.
+Notes: The first definite introduction of Live Forever into the Garden by Eloise Butler was on Oct.
+17, 1927 when she brought in Sedum triphyllum from a source in the "vicinity of Anoka Mn."
+It's possible that the first occurrence could have been Oct.
+21, 1910 when she brought in a plant she named "Aaron's Rod".
+That name however, has been applied to several plants including Common Mullein, Verbascum thapsus.
+Since her 1910 source was Glenwood Springs, right near the Garden, we believe her 1910 plant was Mullein.
+Going forward in time, Martha Crone first planted it in 1933, then again in 1935 and '36 and when she was developing the Upland Garden, in 1952 and '53.
 Live-forever was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and has been on the current Garden Plant Lists and photographed as recently as 2012.
 Martha Crone listed it in the "Orpine" family which was another, older, name for the Stonecrop family.
 Distribution has been reported in 10 scattered counties in Minnesota, including Hennepin, but the plant is not native and was introduced to North America from Europe.

 Medicinal Lore: In the far distant past there was use of the leaves and the root for medicinal use.
 Culpepper (Ref. #4b ) refers back to older accounts for the usage as by his day it was little used.